SquilliamX/Simple-Storage/notes.md

 after encrypting your private key clear your terminal's history with `history -c`

+After deploying a contract copy the hash and input it into its blockchain's etherscan, then click on the "to" as this will be the contract.
+(The hash created is the hash of the transaction and the "to" is the contract itself.)

+### Verifying a Deploying Contract:

+Manually (Not Recommended):

+1. When on the contract on etherscan, click the "Verify and Publish" button in the "Contract" tab of the contract on etherscan.
+This will take you to a different page on etherscan.
+2. Select the correct options that define what you just deployed. (it will ask for info such as: address, Compiler type and version, and License type.)
+3. Then copy the code of the contract and paste it in the "Enter Solidity Contract Code below" section and define the contrustor args if you have them(if you dont then leave it blank).
+4. Select "yes" for the "Optimization" button.
+5. If done correctly, you will now be able to see your contracts that have been deployed in the contracts "read" tab.

+Programatically (Recommended):

 ---

 ## How to interact with deployed contracts from the command line: